Image

 Homicide Lawyer Raytown, MO | Criminal Defense Near Raytown, MO | Combs Waterkotte

-What Steps Should I Take if Accused of Homicide in Raytown, MO?
+What Should I Do If I’m Charged with Homicide in Raytown, MO?

 Homicide refers to the act of one individual causing the death of another.
 Not all homicide is murder though, as some deaths caused by another individual are manslaughter, and some are lawful – like when justified by an affirmative defense, such as insanity or self-defense.